Clever/components/README.md

 **API**

-- `setCurrentPage(page: Number)` - Explicitly sets the displayed page on the Table.
+- `setCurrentPage(page: Number)` - Explicitly sets the displayed page on the Table with the specified 1-based page.
 Useful for reacting to data or filter changes that warrant resetting the current page.
   - **NOTE:** The current page is automatically reset to the first page on every sort state change.

 #### Table.Column